tplisson/k8s-CKA-study-notes/README.md

 ### Secrets
 https://kubernetes.io/docs/concepts/configuration/secret/
-Secrets = API object used to store and manage sensitive information, such as passwords, OAuth tokens, and ssh keys
+Secrets = API object used to store and manage sensitive information, such as passwords, OAuth tokens, and SSH keys

 ```yaml
 apiVersion: v1